 There are lots of places to find fantastic freelancers.
 Start by asking the people in your network for recommendations.

-LinkedIn is also a popular source for finding writers, as is Copyblogger’s list of Certified Content Marketers (Self-interest alert: as a Certified Content Marketer, I’m on this list.)
+LinkedIn is also a popular source for finding writers, as is Copyblogger’s list of Certified Content Marketers (however, the list doesn’t contain writers who have achieved certification but have chosen not to maintain the $1000/year Authority membership).
 Writers with a Copyblogger certification have completed some extremely solid training.
 And just doing the coursework isn’t enough to get certified: The next hurdle is a thorough review of your content to make sure you can apply what you’ve learned.

 Once you’ve identified a few candidates, it’s time to vet them.
 The key here is to focus on questions that provide information that actually matters.